blackle/blamscamp/README.md

 ## license

-This software is public domain, aside from the libzip library.
+This software is public domain, aside from the jszip and jsmediatags library.